Tuesday, December 13, 2016

 I met Mel Thillens at his business office of the "Thillens Armored Car Check Cashing Company" on Devon Avenue, just east of Western Avenue.
 I just walked in and asked to speak with Mr. Thillens in the spring of 1968; I was 8 years old.
 Mel Thillins stepped out of his office to greet me.
 He took me into his office.

 I asked him if I could work at Thillens Stadium for the season.
-Mel asked me a few questions to find out my interest in working at the Stadium.
+Mel asked me a few questions to determine my interest in working at the Stadium.
 Mel gave me a day and time to meet him at the stadium.
 He introduced me to the staff, telling them that I'd be helping them out.

 I was allowed to attend any and all games I wanted to for free.
 When working, I was allowed to eat, drink, and snack for free.
 As a matter of fact, I don't remember there being any limit to food and drink.
-Sounds good, right?
+Sounds good.
 Although I didn't get any money, I met some local celebrities, like Ray Rayner, Eddie Feigner and his team, the King and his Court, the Queen and her Court, the Donkey Baseball teams, etc.

 I met Ray Rayner at Thillens Stadium in 1968.
 Ray was on a WGN 16" softball team playing the Playboy Bunnies.
 The evening game was for a charity.
 It was standing room only.

 If you know anything about Thillens Stadium, one kid worked the manual scoreboard, placing the number of runs per inning and a total runs count.
-The Strikes, Balls, and Outs scoreboard lights were worked from an elevated platform, with the game announcer, from behind the home plate.
+The Strikes, Balls, and Outs scoreboard lights were worked from an elevated platform, with the game announcer from behind the home plate.
 I worked the strikes and outs from the announcer's booth.

 Sure enough...
-Ray talked about the charity softball game and how much money was raised, and then he said he met a great kid who worked at Thillens Stadium, Neil Gale.
+Ray talked about the charity softball game and how much money was raised, and then he said he met a great kid who worked at Thillens Stadium, Dr. Neil Gale.
 I was floored.
 It's too bad there were no recording devices to capture that, but it's one of my life's "claim to fame" moments.

 Mel Thillens had my name put up on the sign that same day.
 I couldn't believe it when Mel gave me the picture he had taken the following day.
 I'm Facebook friends with two of Mel's daughters.